Avatar

 The whole thing is based on Joker's monologues and Heath Ledger's performance (let's be clear: nothing to say about that!), but, in the end, this is just another batman movie, with few nice action sequences.

-Of course, before Nolan came, Batman's franchise was dead and buried, but...who cares?!
+Of course, before Nolan came, Batman's franchise was dead and buried, but...was that really a problem?

 Basically I think this movie has the same flaws his author has: it lacks of a really personal style, it's a good, derivative, son of its era and there's nothing really distinctive or special about it (except for ONE actor and ONE role).